How to Have a Successful Start at Breastfeeding - Baby Chick

 Them suckling on your breast is good to soothe them, keep them full, and stimulate your breasts to make more milk.
 We don’t want to develop any nipple confusion because they could become tired from sucking on the pacifier, becoming frustrated that there is no milk coming out, and then not nursing well.
 We waited 3-4 weeks before we gave our son a pacifier.
 However, if your baby has colic and you need other tools to soothe baby, speak with your child’s doctor and do what is best for your family and child.

 Besides baby and hopefully the help around you, water should be your new best friend.
-We’re supposed to be drinking eight glasses of water a day (8-ounces each), but you should be drinking more when you are breastfeeding.
-Breast milk is made up of 90% water, so the more water your body is using for breastfeeding baby, you should be drinking the same amount of water and more.
+We’re supposed to drink eight glasses of water a day (8-ounces each), but you should drink more when breastfeeding.
+Breast milk is made up of 90% water, so the more water your body uses for breastfeeding baby, you should drink the same amount of water and more.
 As a rule of thumb, get in the habit of drinking an 8-ounce glass of water every time you breastfeed.
-Baby should be drinking 8-10 times a day, so you may even want to drink a little more than that to meet not only baby’s needs, but your hydration needs too.
-Think of it this way, when baby drinks, mommy drinks.
+Baby should be drinking 8-10 times a day, so you may even want to drink a little more than that to meet not only baby’s needs but your hydration needs, too.
+Think of it this way: when baby drinks, mommy drinks.

-Ultimately, one of the best things you can do when starting to breastfeed is relaxing.
+Relaxing is one of the best things you can do when starting to breastfeed.
 The more you are stressing out and pressuring yourself and feeling anxious about the whole thing, the more difficult breastfeeding will be.
-Relax those shoulders, put your feet up, bring your baby to your breast (nose to nipple) and take a deep breath.
+Relax those shoulders, put your feet up, bring your baby to your breast (nose to nipple), and take a deep breath.
 Soon enough, you’ll both become breastfeeding pros!

 How to Have a Successful Start at Breastfeeding | Baby Chick